zpainter/iassist/content/conferences/iassist2023/_index.md

 #### Philadelphia, PA, USA, May 29 - June 2, 2023

-**Host institution:**
+**Host institution: IASSIST with representation from X universities in the area.**

-Call for Papers and Workshops will open soon.
+Call for Papers and Workshops.
-: Click here
+: Will open soon

 Registration
 : Registration will open later.